 Flu (also known as influenza) is a viral illness that affects your lungs and upper airways.
 It is highly infectious and can lead to serious complications for some people.
-Between 200 and 500 people in Ireland die from flu every year.
 However, an annual flu vaccine can help to protect you.
-The vaccine is free for certain groups of people who are at higher risk.

 What is flu?